 The MS4 Permit requires the City to submit several written deliverables to the DEC.
 For a complete list of deliverables, please review the full MS4 Permit.

-The Draft 2019 MS4 Annual Report includes information on SWMP implementation from January 1 to December 31, 2019.
+The 2019 MS4 Annual Report includes information on SWMP implementation from January 1 to December 31, 2019.

 The 2018 Annual Report includes information on SWMP implementation during the reporting period from August 1, 2018 to December 31, 2018.

 Submission of the complete draft SWMP Plan, including all components identified in Parts II.B, III.A through D, and IV.
 Introduction and IV.A through J (Part IV.
 Introduction)